RoboMME/robomme_benchmark/challenge_interface/readme.md

 - Organizers query the hostname and run evaluation remotely.
 - Submission example: [here](https://github.com/RoboMME/robomme_policy_learning/challenge_interface/docs/submission_guidance_remote.md) (MME-VLA model).

+> This option may experience unstable or dropped connections.
+We have three evaluation nodes located in the US, mainland China, and Singapore.
+We will choose the closest on to reduce the latency.
+For the the transport type, you can choose  based on your setup; WebSocket is recommended.

 ## Timeline
-- **March-May 15**: Develop your policy and test the policy server locally.
+- **March-May 25**: Develop your policy and test the policy server.
   - **May 15**: Deadline to submit the required information on the EvalAI portal.
   - **May 15–May 25**: Phase 1 partial evaluation (check stability & correctness).
     - We verify that your Docker image / remote server is stable and runs as expected.
     - If we find issues, we will contact you.
 You are allowed to update your models or Docker images.
     - We will choose the top 5-10 teams to move on, depending on the total number of participants.
 - **May 26**: Deadline to finalize your models and deployment.
 - **May 26–June 2**: Phase 2 full evaluation.
   - We evaluate on held-out episodes for selected teams.